 On our second trip with OAT, we travelled to the Holy Land.
-Which in this context, it included Jordan, Israel, and the West Bank.
-We journeyed through ancient and modern cultures, politics, current and historic religious sects, pre-Christian, Judaism, Palestinian and Muslim cultures.
-We had three separate guides, one for Israel, the second for Jordan, and the third for the West Bank.
+In this context, it included Jordan, Israel, and the West Bank.
+We journeyed through ancient and modern cultures, politics, current and historic religious sects, pre-Christian, Judaism, Palestinian and Muslim.
+We had three separate guides, one for Jordan, the second for Israel, and the third for the West Bank.
 As it was forbidden for them to travel into each other’s territories.
 The tension was obvious.

 Our journey then took us into the Old City of Jerusalem, the church of the Holy Sepulcher, the Wailing wall, the Temple Mount, and the surrounding area.
 Crossing from Israel to the West Bank, we traded busses and guides from an Israeli to a Palestinian to visit Bethlehem, Nablus, more ancient ruins tracing Christ and pre-Christian sites.
 We spent our last two nights in Jericho.